Have you found ambergris?

 BE SURE

-The only way to be sure that that stinking, unpleasant-looking lump of goop you are insisting on keeping in pride of place in the house realy is ambergris, is to get it tested by a reputable company.
+The only way to be sure that that stinking, unpleasant-looking lump of gunk you are insisting on keeping in pride of place in the house realy is ambergris, is to get it tested by a reputable company.

 If you type 'ambergris testing' or something similar into a search engine, some companies will pop up who can do this.
 Make sure you know what their credentials (and their fees!) are before you go ahead.